bradeneast/bradeneast.com/src/blog/Stop using GIFs.md

 <meta name="categories" content="media, html, performance, accessibility">
 <meta name="media" content="/_assets/media/smart-thinking.jpg">

 If you care about web performance, please stop using animated GIFs on your website.
 Heck, even [Giphy](https://giphy.com/), the largest gif library in the world, serves GIFs as MP4 files.
-Actual GIF format is their ***last*** possible fallback.
+Actual GIF format is their ***last possible fallback***.

-MP4, WebM, and WebP offer 1/2 to 1/6 the file size of GIFs, so there's an immediate benefit of faster page loads.
+MP4, WebM, and WebP will almost always be 1/5 to 1/2 the file size of GIFs, so there's an immediate benefit of faster page loads and better performance.
 Not only that, but HTML `video` elements have the benefit of fallbacks using `source` .
 If you've not used them before, here's a quick example of how to make a `video` element behave like a GIF.

 ```html
 <!-- The easy way -->